Editor's Insights — By Donna Houseman

 In this month’s Spotlight on Philately column, Ken Lawrence presents an engaging research piece in which he elegantly presents the facts surrounding one of the scarcest and most valuable United States stamps of the 20th century.

-Lawrence’s story focuses on the imperforate 4¢ Grant stamps of 1908 with Schermack type III perforations (Scott 314A).
+Lawrence’s story focuses on the imperforate 4¢ Grant stamp of 1908 with Schermack type III perforations (Scott 314A).
 The stamp is one of the most sought-after gems among U.S. stamps, and for that reason, deceitful sellers have produced fakes by altering genuine examples of Scott 303, the 1903 perforated 4¢ Grant sheet stamp.

 As always, Lawrence is meticulous in his research and takes painstaking efforts to present the facts in a manner that even a novice collector can understand.
 This Spotlight on Philately column will serve as an important reference for collectors of U.S. stamps for years to come.
 For this reason, Linn’s also is posting this article in its entirety on our website www.linns.com.